tttppp/ragl/rules.md

 # The Rulebook

-Red Alert Global League (RAGL), Season 10 is played starting Dec 28th.
-The end date can be flexible, however, we will aim to be finished in 12 weeks on March 29th.
-This timespan includes up to 8 weeks for the group stage and 4 weeks reserved for unforeseen delays, tiebreakers and Playoffs.
+Red Alert Global League (RAGL), Season 11 is played starting 2021-10-11.
+The end date can be flexible, however, we will aim to be finished in 10 weeks on 2021-12-20.
+This timespan includes up to 7 weeks for the group stage and 3 weeks reserved for unforeseen delays, tiebreakers and playoffs.
-Timespan of the season is a subject to change depending on actual player rosters and will be finalized after player registrations are closed.
+Timespan of the season is subject to change depending on actual player rosters and will be finalized after player registrations are closed.

-Current prize pool total: TBA
+Current prize pool total: $1600
 For details on prize pool contributions, check out the Prize Pool section at the end of this post.

 ```